spiral/docs/view/basic-usage.md

 View::render('view');
 ```
-To pass variables to the view use the second argument of render method.
+To pass variables to the view, use the second argument of the render method.

 ```php
 public function action()